TalAter/SpeechKITT/docs/README.md

 ## startRecognition()

 Starts the speech recognition.
 This is equivalent to the user pushing KITT's buttons.

-Make sure to define the speech recognition command start first using setStartCommand()
+Make sure to define the speech recognition start command first using setStartCommand()

 ## abortRecognition()

 Aborts the speech recognition.
 This is equivalent to the user pushing KITT's buttons.

-Make sure to define the speech recognition abort command first using setStartCommand()
+Make sure to define the speech recognition abort command first using setAbortCommand()

 ## toggleRecognition()

 Toggles speech recognition.
 This is equivalent to the user pushing KITT's buttons.

 Make sure to define the speech recognition abort and start commands first

 ## onStart()

 This function should be called when the browser's SpeechRecognition start event fires.

 Attach this function to the Speech Recognition instance's start event.

 #### Examples: